Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Monsoon (July to September) brings moderate to heavy rainfall, turning Chopta into a lush green paradise.
 However, trekking becomes difficult due to slippery paths and the risk of landslides.
 The temperature during monsoon remains around 5°C to 20°C, and while the misty landscapes are beautiful, this season is not the best for trekking.
 If you love the monsoon vibe and don’t mind rain, this can still be an exciting time to visit.

 Autumn (September to November) is another excellent time to visit Chopta.
-The skies are clear, the weather is cool, and the temperature stays between 5°C to 18°C. The Tungnath Chandrashila Trek during this time offers spectacular views of snow-capped Himalayan peaks, and the visibility is perfect for photography.
+The skies are clear, the weather is cool, and the temperature stays between 5°C and 18 °C. The Tungnath Chandrashila Trek during this time offers spectacular views of snow-capped Himalayan peaks, and the visibility is perfect for photography.
 This season is great for adventure seekers who want to enjoy trekking without extreme cold.

 Winter (December to February) turns Chopta into a snowy wonderland, with temperatures dropping to -10°C at night and staying between -5°C and 10°C during the day.
 Heavy snowfall covers the region, making the Tungnath Chandrashila Trek more challenging but extremely rewarding.
 Trekkers who love snow adventures find this season thrilling, as they get to experience a white paradise with panoramic Himalayan views.
 However, visitors should be prepared for cold weather and carry proper winter gear.